 The key requirements for registration are:

 - Successful completion of a prescribed course of study or approved equivalent

 - At least two years of practical experience

-- Successful completion of the Architectural Practice Examination (APE)
+- Successful completion of the Architectural Practice Examination (APE) or other approved pathway

 - Registration by the Architects Registration Board

 Architectural companies and partnerships must also be approved separate from individual registration.